travis-ci/docs-travis-ci-com/docs/user/common-build-problems.md

     bundler_args: --without development debug

-## System: Required langauge pack isn't installed
+## System: Required language pack isn't installed

 The Travis build environments currently have only the en_US language pack installed.
-If you get an error similar to : "Error: unsupported locale setting", then you may need to install another laguage pack during your test run.
+If you get an error similar to : "Error: unsupported locale setting", then you may need to install another language pack during your test run.

 This can be done with the follow addition to your `.travis.yml`:

     before_install:
       - sudo apt-get --reinstall install -qq language-pack-en language-pack-de

-The above addition will reinstall the en\_US language pack, as well the the en\_DE language pack.
+The above addition will reinstall the en\_US language pack, as well as the de\_DE language pack.